 We’ve crafted this itinerary based on our own experiences and our customers’ feedback.
 It’s fully flexible, so talk to us and we can create your perfect trip.
 If you don’t have kids, we can also recommend some great grown-up places to stay.

 Where to stay

 Let us know if you’d like to add on some special experiences such as a hot-air balloon flight over the plains of the Maasai Mara as the sun rises.
-At the Intrepid camps there are special activities designed for younger guests, hosted by Samburu naturalists.

 Following 2 nights in Nairobi, we’ve included 2 nights in Samburu and 3 nights in the Maasai Mara.
 This will be the shortest amount of time you’ll want to spend in each park.
 It’s easy to extend your stay in the Maasai Mara and spend some more time seeking out its famous big cats.